Texts

 If you have signed up for texting with ActionKit, your instance will have a Tab titled Texts to the right of the Mailings Tab.
 You'll be able to send text messages to users who've signed up to receive messages from you.

-Although there are many differences, it is useful to think of texting as parallel to mailing: users can be subscribed to lists as a result of actions or imports, staff can create broadcast messages with targeting rules that select which subscribers to send to, and various events can trigger a transactional message.
+Although there are many differences, it is useful to think of texting as parallel to mailing: users can be subscribed to your list as a result of actions or imports, staff can create broadcast messages with targeting rules that select which subscribers to send to, and various events can trigger a transactional message.

 Requirements